chauhang/pt-experiments/pytorch-qa-chatbot/finetune/alpaca-lora-13b-answer-summary/README.md

 From the stack overflow and discussion forum posts,

 1. The title and the question body of the post is used as question(instruction)
-2. The accepted answer is used as answer(input).
+2. The accepted answer is used as context(input).
-3. The summarized version of the answer is used as context (input)
+3. The summarized version of the answer is used as output(output)

 Example: